valr/initsystem/README.md

 Reboot into your new initsystem.

-Install _eudev_, _systemd_ (minimal) and _systemd-tmpfiles_ (standalone) packages.
+Install _eudev_, _systemd_ (minimal) and _systemd-tmpfiles (standalone)_ packages.
 This will replace the official systemd and systemd-libs packages.
-Then install all the packages in the _pkgbuild/core_ directory.
+Then install all the packages in the _packages/core_ directory.

-If needed, build and install the packages in the _pkgbuild/extra_ directory (carefully follow the build dependencies!).
+If needed, build and install the packages in the _packages/extra_ directory (carefully follow the build dependencies!).

 Additionally, you should add 'initsystem' to the IgnoreGroup entry of /etc/pacman.conf to avoid unneeded upgrade of the initsystem packages.
-All packages in the _pkgbuild_ directories should be added to the IgnorePkg entry for the same reason.
+All packages in the _packages_ directories should be added to the IgnorePkg entry for the same reason.

 Finally, review and adapt your configuration to remove the systemd specific parameters, files, ... (there are just too many to list them all).